-This article was originally appeared on TechBeacon.com on February 16, 2021.
+This article, written by Security Journey co-founder Chris Romeo, during his tenure at Security Journey, originally appeared on TechBeacon.com on February 16, 2021.
 You can access it here.

 If you have not yet seen the Threat Modeling Manifesto, then you’re missing out.
 The manifesto project resulted from the gathering of 15 passionate threat modeling people, with whom I was honored to work, throwing all of their collective knowledge, wisdom, and experience into a blender.
 We then negotiated for six months to define the values, principles, patterns, and anti-patterns for threat modeling.

 The result: A document that you can use to build your threat modeling program, taking the wisdom and battle-tested experience from the authors and applying it to your organization.

 The Manifesto defines threat modeling as analyzing representations of a system to highlight security and privacy characteristics.
 Threat modeling is that, and much more.
 Threat modeling educates developers and testers about security from a different perspective than the OWASP Top 10 or an attacker-centric view.

 Threat modeling is about securing design, finding security and privacy issues, and mitigating them before they can manifest themselves in production.
 Threat modeling provides a path to understand both the security and privacy challenges of a feature, application, or product, using a repeatable and valuable process for stakeholders.